phillsv87/docker-pureftp-s3/README.md

 ```

 ## Creating Users
-Creating new users is done by connecting to the ftp containing and running the ftps3-add-user.sh
+Creating new users is done by connecting to the FTPS3 container and running the ftps3-add-user.sh
 script.

 ``` sh